-To better accomplish our mission, “to express, make accessible, and embody the wisdom and compassion of the Buddha,” the San Francisco Zen Center has developed a Work Practice Apprenticeship (WPA) Program for Zen students who are ready to enter a one-year, entry-level Zen training program.
+To better accomplish our mission, “to express, make accessible, and embody the wisdom and compassion of the Buddha,” the San Francisco Zen Center has developed the Work Practice Apprenticeship (WPA) Program for Zen students who are ready to enter a two-year, entry-level Zen training program.

-As a Work Practice Apprentice, each student will be working and practicing full-time at City Center, wholeheartedly engaging with all aspects of the daily practice life in the temple.
-This includes all of Zen Center’s core practice activities: morning and evening zazen, service, study, practice discussion, ceremonies, and work-practice; as well as the many other aspects of living, working, and practicing together in sangha.
-This program is modeled after the work practice apprenticeship programs at Green Gulch Farm and Tassajara.
+As a work practice apprentice, each student will be working and practicing full-time at City Center, wholeheartedly engaging with all aspects of the daily practice life in the temple, as well as the many other aspects of living, working, and practicing together in sangha.
+This program is modeled after the WPA programs at Green Gulch Farm and Tassajara.
 The goals of the program are three-fold:

-- To support Zen students to establish a solid foundation in Zen meditation, work-practice, and the spirit of the Buddha’s teachings as passed down to use by Suzuki Roshi and his dharma heirs.
+- To support Zen students to establish a solid foundation in Zen meditation, work-practice and the spirit of the Buddha’s teachings as passed down to us by Suzuki Roshi and his dharma heirs.

 - To offer a low-cost way for sincere students to make a commitment to full-time, residential Zen practice.

 - To reward those who successfully complete the initial three- to six-month period with the opportunity to continue and deepen their practice at Zen Center.

 The initial three-month period of the WPA Program begins upon acceptance through application to the director and practice committee.
 All applicants must have completed a minimum of two weeks as a guest student at City Center prior to applying to the apprenticeship program.
 Upon successful completion of the three-month session, WPA participants receive a scholarship for one practice period that may be used at any one of the three Zen Center practice places, with some limitations (see below).

 The work-practice program requires a commitment to the following practice activities: